wckr/wckr.github.io/index.md

 ## Run a New Wocker Container (3 SECONDS)

-Before running a new one, you must stop or remove the running Wocker container via Wocker command line.
+Before running a new one, you must stop or remove the running Wocker container.

 ### 1. Connect to the guest machine via SSH